johannschopplich/nuxt-prepare/docs/guide/getting-started.md

 :::

 ::: tip
-Return `ok: false` to let the Nuxt Prepare module know that the script failed.
-It will then log an error and exit the process.
+Return `ok: false` to signal failure and halt the build process.
 :::

 ## Step 4: Import Your Prepare State

-The state you defined in your prepare script is now available globally in your Nuxt application.
-Behind the scenes, Nuxt Prepare generates a TypeScript file at `.nuxt/module/nuxt-prepare.mjs` that exports your state values with full type safety.
+State from your prepare script is available globally via the `#nuxt-prepare` alias.
+Nuxt Prepare generates type-safe exports at `.nuxt/module/nuxt-prepare.mjs`.

 You can import state from `#nuxt-prepare` in: